01 / threat model

 open hardwareFIDO2OpenPGP

-Get off SMS 2FA where you can SIM swapping requires almost no technical skill.
+SIM swapping requires almost no technical skill.
 Social engineer a carrier support agent and it's done.
-If you're protecting anything valuable, move to TOTP or a hardware key.
+Move to TOTP or a hardware key.
 Any account that only offers SMS 2FA should be treated as having no meaningful 2FA at all.

 08 / browser fingerprinting